 - Character Tic: As seen on the right; giving people a thumbs up.

 - CynicIdealist Duo: The Idealist to Biggs' Cynic.
 Compared to the more calculated Biggs, Wedge has a more positive outlook on things and doesn't worry as much about the outcome of his actions, eager to put himself in harm's way to help his friends.
 Although this might also have to do with how he perceives himself.

 - Determinator: Becomes this after surviving the fall from the Sector 7 plate pillar and a You Are Better Than You Think You Are talk from Aerith.
-He gets the Shinra guards that told him to buzz off to open the gate to evacuate Sector 7, survives the plate falling on him and sending him crashing through an underground lab, infiltrates Shinra HQ while heavily injured, even though just getting to the HQ gave Cloud, Tifa, and Barret trouble, and when the Arbiters of Fate opt to not leave his fate to chance anymore and take a more direct method of killing him by throwing him out of the Shinra building, he struggles and tries to claw his way through them.
+He gets the Shinra guards that told him to buzz off to open the gate to evacuate Sector 7, survives the plate falling on him and sending him crashing through an underground lab, infiltrates Shinra HQ while heavily injured, even though just getting to the HQ gave Cloud, Tifa, and Barret trouble.
+When the Arbiters of Fate opt to not leave Wedge's fate to chance anymore, they try throwing him out of the Shinra building, but he struggles and tries to claw his way through them.
 And it's ambiguous if even that was enough to kill him.
-If it did he certainly made the Arbiters, who effortlessly dragged Hojo away and threw around the party, work for it.Wedge: (To the Arbiters) You can't stop me!
+If it was, he certainly made the Arbiters work for it, considering they effortlessly dragged Hojo away and threw around the party like ragdolls.Wedge: [to the Arbiters] You can't stop me!

 - Heterosexual Life-Partners: As befits their names, Biggs and Wedge are practically married.
 Although Jessie makes this a trio, the two guys are particularly close.